 Thirdly, the ingredients for the stuffing are pre-cooked in a skillet, which gives them a lot of flavor.

 Finally, the stuffed peppers are cooked low and slow for hours.
 You can’t rush the cooking process.
 They need time, like good chili.
 They kind of remind me of chili in pepper bowls.

 The ingredients that you will need

 This recipe uses very simple ingredients.
 All that you will need is bell peppers, minced beef and pork, onions, carrots, celery, fresh garlic and white rice.
 Add some oil for cooking for completeness’s sake.

 The seasonings are very basic as well: salt, pepper and sweet paprika.

 How to make stuffed peppers?

 While these peppers take some time to make, they process is really simple.

-To get the best flavor and taste, the meat and the vegetables will be browned on a skillet over high heat.
+To get the best flavor and taste, the meat and the vegetables will be browned on a skillet over a fairly high heat.
 We will start with the onions as they release a lot of water at first.
 Once the onions are translucent and start to brown, add the rest of the vegetables and garlic.
 Cook for another minute or so.